NBC Nightly News: Kids edition

 In April 2020, NBC News began producing a version of NBC Nightly News targeted at children ages 6 to 16, featuring stories aimed at children.
 This edition is hosted by Lester Holt (later Tom Llamas) and new episodes premiere every Thursday on NBC News' YouTube channel.
 Beginning on October 31, 2020, occasional editions of NBC Nightly News: Kids Edition have aired on Saturdays on NBC.

-Nightly News anchors
+Personnel

-Weekdays
+Weekday anchors

 The following are people who have been the principal news anchors for the NBC television network's flagship weekday evening-news program, titled since 1970 as NBC Nightly News, as well as its predecessor programs.